PaulieScanlon/gatsby-mdx-embed/README.md

 MDX Embed has been updated to include Intersection Observer support for all providers.

 With Intersection Observer support now heavy provider scripts won't be loaded until the component in question scrolls in to view...
-Keeping you site blazing fast! ⚡
+Keeping your site blazing fast! ⚡

 If you're using **gatsby-mdx-embed** in your project i'd love to hear from you [@pauliescanlon](https://twitter.com/PaulieScanlon)